FuelLabs/fuel-indexer/docs/src/project-components/index.md

 ### As tooling to interact with indexers

-The Fuel indexer provides functionality to make it easy to build and compile abitrary indexers by using the [`forc index`](../forc-index/index.md) CLI tool.
+The Fuel indexer provides functionality to make it easy to build and compile arbitrary indexers by using the [`forc index`](../forc-index/index.md) CLI tool.
 Using `forc index`, users can create, build, deploy, and remove indexers, as well as authenticate against a running indexer service, and check the status of running indexers.

 #### Example